ParthJPatel-Portfolio/TryHackMe-writeups-and-notes/HTTP-in-Detail.md

 - HTTP requests are sent from clients to servers to retrieve resources.
 - HTTP responses contain status information and the requested content.
 - Headers provide additional information that helps clients and servers communicate effectively.

+## HTTP Methods

+HTTP methods define the action a client wants to perform when communicating with a web server.
+Different methods are used depending on whether data is being retrieved, created, updated, or deleted.

+### GET
+Used to request and retrieve data from a web server.
+It does not modify any data on the server.

+### POST
+Used to send data to a web server, often to create a new resource or submit form data.

+### PUT
+Used to update existing data on a web server or create a resource if it does not already exist.

+### DELETE
+Used to remove a resource or record from a web server.

+## Key Takeaway
+- GET retrieves data
+- POST sends new data
+- PUT updates existing data
+- DELETE removes data

+These methods form the basis of how clients interact with web applications and APIs.